g3n35i5/shop-db2/README.md

 #### PayoffRevoke

-When an admin revokes or rerevokes a payoff, a PayoffRevoke entry is made.
+When an admin revokes or re-revokes a payoff, a PayoffRevoke entry is made.
 It is used to determine the revokehistory of a deposit by listing the id, timestamp and revoked field of each entry related to the payoff.